WhaleChen/WhaleChen1.github.io/_posts/2016-03-13-matrix-learning.md

 - Singular matrix
 - The transpose of the matrix can be thought of as a mirror image across the main diagonal.

+### Norms
+- L^1 used to separate zero and nonzero element

+### Special Kinds of Matrices and Vectors
+- Diagonal	 matrices: dia(v)
+- symmetric matrix
+- unit vector
+- orthogonal matrix 正交矩阵